Robb Smith: Return to Rutgers

 On January 14, 2020, after a year working as a defensive analyst at Texas A&M, it was announced that Smith would return to Rutgers as the Defensive Coordinator under Coach Schiano.

 Duke

 On December 20, 2021, it was reported that Robb Smith would join new Duke Head Coach Mike Elko as Defensive Coordinator.
 Smith served as an Analyst at Texas A&M in 2019 when Elko was the Defensive Coordinator.
+During his one season at Duke, Smith's defense held opponents to 22.1 points per game.
+Before Smith's arrival, the Duke defense gave up 39.8 points per game.
+The 2022 Duke defense had a turnover margin of +16 which ranked 2nd nationally.
+The Blue Devils finished the season with a 9-4 record and won the Military bowl vs. UCF 30-13.
+Following the season, Smith decided to step down to spend more time with his family who reside in Minnesota.

+Penn State

+Smith served as an Analyst in 2023 and helped the Nittany Lions earn a berth in the Peach Bowl.
+Smith helped call the defense in the Peach Bowl after Manny Diaz took the head coaching position at Duke.
+Smith was initially elevated on the field on the offensive side of the ball when James Franklin relieved Mike Yurcich following the loss to Michigan.
+Following Diaz's departure, Smith was elevated to Co-Defensive Coordinator for the Peach Bowl.

 Personal life

 A 1997 graduate of Allegheny (Pa.)
 College with a bachelor's degree in economics, Smith was a three-year letterwinner at strong safety.
 He began his coaching career as a graduate assistant with Iowa from 1999 to 2001, where he earned his master's degree in communications studies in 2002.
 Smith and his wife Amy have two children, Charlie and Jack.